Richardson Highway MP 266-341 Passing Lanes

 The team completed a draft Route Selection Report and solicited comments from users at public meetings in November 2016.
 The Route Selection Report evaluated potential passing lane locations using a two-tiered process to determine the most effective locations between Delta Junction and North Pole, that improve safety and capacity, incorporate public input, minimize construction costs and environmental impacts, and conform to applicable design criteria.

-Fieldwork is anticipated in spring/summer of 2022.
+Fieldwork was completed in Summer 2022.
 Construction of the passing lanes will likely be completed in phases, which will be determined as the locations are evaluated.
 The earliest construction could begin in 2023.
 Construction timing is dependent on many factors including utility relocations and permitting.

-If you have ideas, concerns, or information you’d like to share about the project area and proposed improvements, please let us know.
-Click here to send an email.
-Virtual public meetings will be scheduled at a later date.
-Project documents will be posted as they become available.
+If you have ideas, concerns, or information you would like to share about the project area and proposed improvements, please email us at firstname.lastname@example.org